About the Programme

 National Alliance for Arts Health and Wellbeing: a voice and resource for arts and health activity.

 London Arts in Health Forum is a membership organisation which aims to develop the role of culture in wellbeing and to promote and support arts in health activity across London and nationally.

 National Portrait Gallery’s Working with Hospital Schools: A Practical Toolkit 2008

+Some of the language described in this resource is now out of date but it still provides practical ideas for creative arts programming in a hospital setting.
 The framework was developed in 2008 after a one-year creative project working in partnership with Evelina Hospital School, The Children’s Hospital School at Great Ormond Street Hospital, St Mary’s Hospital School and University College London Hospital School.
 The project responded to the Gallery's Pop Art Portraits exhibition with the young people working together with artists and animators to create and animate their own pop-art portraits.
-This toolkit, evaluates the project approach and offers advice, notes and activities.
+This toolkit evaluates the project approach and offers advice, notes and activities.